 A Xanax Poisoning Plan

-You will need help if Fido has consumed a dangerous dose of Xanax.
+You will need help your buddy has consumed a dangerous dose of Xanax.
 Unfortunately, it will be absorbed into their system very quickly.
 Grab your dog, and the pills, and head to the nearest veterinarian.

-It could be too late though.
-Nevertheless, you still need a professional, especially if your dog’s condition seems to be worsening.
+Hopefully it won’t be too late!
+You absolutely need a professional’s assistance, especially if your dog’s condition seems to be worsening.